Thomaswang0822/loma_differentiable/logs/reparam.md

         return 0.0
 ```

 The boundary condition refers to "when does the derivative-of-integral hold nonzero value?"
 For the simple example, it's **[0 < t < 1]**.
-Now it becomes a more difficult question for the compiler to answer before it
+Now it becomes a more difficult question for the compiler (us) to answer with some algebraic derivation.
-calculates the derviative value.

 ### preprocess